ahmadmdabit/RepoAIfy/README.md

 *   **Smart Chunking:** Automatically splits the output into multiple Markdown files based on a configurable maximum size, making outputs manageable for large repositories.
 *   **Dynamic Repository Overview:** Generates a structured, hierarchical overview of the processed files and directories and inserts it into the first output chunk for immediate context.
 *   **Live Log Output:** The WPF application provides a dedicated log panel that displays real-time processing status and errors.
+*   **Markdown Preview:** The WPF application now includes a built-in Markdown previewer that renders the generated files in real-time.
 *   **Cross-Platform Core:** The core logic is built with .NET 9, with the console app being fully cross-platform.
 The WPF application is for Windows.

 ## Project Structure